 So, what would you expect from someone who is living a life with a tumor that is, in essence, secreting home-grown methamphetamine?
 You’d expect chronic high blood pressure, excitability, perhaps a bit of impulse control issues.
 And, maybe, someone might self-medicate with opiates.
-Interestingly, this was brought out by proponents of the defense who were trying to squash evidence of Mr. Floyd’s drug use.
+Interestingly, this was brought out by proponents of the prosecution who were trying to squash evidence of Mr. Floyd’s drug use.
 One news report noted(4):

 Floyd family attorneys Ben Crump and Antonio Romanucci released a statement after Ross’s testimony blasting the defense’s efforts bring Floyd’s drug use to the forefront of the case.